 You see how this differs from the reactor pattern we talked about [in the last post] (https://luminousmen.com/post/asynchronous-programming-cooperative-multitasking)?
 That's right — they are the same.

 When the event loop forms the central control flow of the program, as it often happens, it can be called the main loop or main event loop.
 This name is appropriate, because such an event loop is at the highest level of control inside the application.

 In event-driven programming, the application expresses interest in certain events and responds to them when they occur.
 It is the responsibility of the event loop to collect events from the operating system or monitor other event sources, and the user can register callbacks that will be called when an event occurs.

 JS event loop concept explained: What the heck is the event loop anyway? | Philip Roberts | JSConf EU

-Summarizing the whole theoretical series:
+Summing up the whole theoretical series:

-- This is one of the most important techniques for optimizing and scaling I/O-bound applications(yes — they will not help in case CPU-bound tasks)
+The asynchronous model is one of the most important approaches to optimizing and scaling applications related to input/output (yes — it will not help in case of tasks related to CPU).